The generalized Frobenius problem via restricted partition functions: Proofs

 So $s=\sum_i a'_iy_i$ is a representation of $s$ by $\a'$.
 Conversely, given any representation $s=\sum_i a'_iy_i$ ($y_i\in\Zo$) by $\a'$, $sp=\sum_i a_i(d_iy_i)$ is a representation of $sp$ by $\a$.
 Therefore $f(\a; sp)=f(\a'; p)$, as desired. \\

-To prove Part 4, we assume without loss of generality (by Part 3) that $d_i=1$ for all $i$, so we are trying to prove that $f(s+1)>f(s)$, for sufficiently large $s\in\Zo$.
+Part 4 requires a deeper understanding of the function $f(t)$.
+First, we assume without loss of generality (by Part 3) that $d_i=1$ for all $i$, so we are trying to prove that $f(s+1)>f(s)$, for sufficiently large $s\in\Zo$.
 The complication is that $f(s)$ and $f(s+1)$ are evaluated on different constituent polynomials of $f$, and it seems like these might ``jump around.''
+We use the recurrence, Lemma \ref{lem:recursion}, to show that $f(s)$ and $f(s+1)$ can both be related to the same $f(s-q)$ and therefore to each other, and this relation will entail that $f(s+1)-f(s)$ is eventually positive.